 Photography courtesy of John A. Paradiso

-In general, the entire Voodoo family of beers focuses on the newest, cutting edge hops and malts.
-As the brewery writes on its website, “The bottom line: if you’re looking for innovative IPAs that are hop forward, bold, and occasionally hazy, the Voodoo Ranger fam has your back.”
+The entire Voodoo family of beers generally focuses on the newest cutting-edge hops and malts.
+As the brewery writes on its website, “The bottom line: If you’re looking for innovative IPAs that are hop forward, bold, and occasionally hazy, the Voodoo Ranger fam has your back.”

 Look for Voodoo Ranger across New Belgium’s distribution in all fifty states plus Canada, Australia, Japan, South Korea, Sweden, and Norway.
 The best thing to do is to use New Belgium’s Beer Finder to scout out a Voodoo Ranger near you.